 The 2022 Indiana Water Environment Association (IWEA) Annual Conference will celebrate “50 Years of the Clean Water Act” August 16th-19th at the Grand Wayne Center in Fort Wayne, Indiana.
 In addition to the technical program and anniversary celebration, the conference will highlight the people and processes that have led to monumental improvements in water quality around the nation.

 Construction is underway as the City of Beloit officially broke ground to upgrade and expand its Water Pollution Control Facility (WPCF).

-Six Donohue wastewater professionals will be sharing technical presentations as part of the Indiana Water Environment Association’s annual conference.
+Two Donohue wastewater professionals will be sharing technical insight as part of the Michigan Water Environment Associations 2022 Annual Conference in Acme, Michigan.
 Brief summaries of the presentations follow.

 On March 22 and 23, the Michigan Water Environment Association (MWEA) hosted their annual Biosolids Conference in Holland, Michigan.
 As part of the conference, tours were held at the Holland Board of Public Works (HBPW) Water Reclamation Facility (WRF).
 Donohue was honored to assist the HBPW staff, guiding tours and highlighting our collaborative efforts on biosolids improvements.